patching...

 LA Fitness Announces They Will Honor Lifetime Memberships

-Levy began speaking with attorneys from the Philadelphia-based law firm Berger and Montague, P.C., but before any litigation was filed, Paul Norris, principal for LA Fitness, contacted Patch and others to announce that LA Fitness had decided to honor the lifetime memberships.
+Levy began speaking with attorneys from the Philadelphia-based law firm Berger and Montague, P.C., but before any litigation was filed, Paul Norris, principal for LA Fitness, contacted Patch and others to announce that the lifetime memberships.
 Norris told Patch this was done not because of a legal obligation, but as a service to customers.

 "We don't want to disadvantage our members, especially the people who've been around for 20 years," Norris said.
 "We're doing it for good will.
 There's not many [lifetime members], but we don't want anybody to be at a disadvantage."